American Mary: Cameos

-The Soskas make an appearance as the demon twins from Berlin; their father, Marius, also appears in a minor role as Dr. Janusz, a professor at the medical school.
+The Soskas make an appearance as the demon twins from Berlin; their parents, father Marius and mother Agnes, also appear in minor roles as Dr. Janusz, a professor at the medical school, and a female police officer, respectively.

 Production

 The film was shot in Vancouver, British Columbia, Canada.
-There were no visual effects; all effects are either practical, or Mary's patients are members of the real-life body modification community.
+There were no postproduction visual effects; all visual effects are practical and many of Mary's patients were portrayed by members of the real-life body modification community.
 The role of Mary was written specifically for Katharine Isabelle.
-The script was written while the Soskas were trying to sell their film Dead Hooker in a Trunk, and it mirrors some of the experiences that they had in the film industry, such as meeting sleazy people that seem initially reputable.
+The script was written while the Soskas were trying to sell their film Dead Hooker in a Trunk and it mirrors some of the experiences that they had in the film industry, such as meeting sleazy people that seem initially reputable.

 Release

 American Mary premiered at the London FrightFest Film Festival on 27 August 2012.
 It received a limited theatrical run in the U.S. on 31 May 2013 and became available on video on demand on 16 May 2013.